 - Cro-hooking: If you've ever seen a crochet hook that has two heads, one on each end, then you've seen the tool that is used for fro-hooking.

 - Finger crochet: Why use a crochet hook at all when you could just use your fingers to crochet?

 These are all slight variations on basic crochet techniques that can create big changes in your work.

-- Working in different loops: There is back loop only (BLO) and front loop only (FLO) crochet.
-And with half double crochet, there is actually a third loop you can work in.
+- Working in different loops: There is a back loop only (BLO) and front loop only (FLO) crochet.
+And with half double crochet, there is a third loop you can work in.